- Home

 Guidelines for Wildlife Encounters

-Whether you are in the comfort of your own yard, walking along the High Line Canal Trail, or having lunch at a park, make sure to follow these guidelines as you admire wildlife right here in Greenwood Village.
+Whether you are in the comfort of your own yard, walking along the High Line Canal Trail, or having lunch in a park, follow these guidelines as you admire wildlife in Greenwood Village.

 - Please do not feed wildlife.